vandergus/srozum-camera-tester-wiki/Operating Manual.md

 ![](https://github.com/srozum/film_camera_tester/blob/0dc2f6d4f6b30f7b3b05398507d5e208c369ef96/assets/screenshots/screen-14.jpg)

-**Speeds Range** lets you select between two sets of standard shutter speeds, depending on what camera you are testing - "New" (with speeds marked as 1/60, 1/125, etc.), "Old" (with speeds like 1/50, 1/100) or "Log" (with speeds like 1/128, 1/512).
+**Speeds Range** lets you select between three sets of standard shutter speeds, depending on what camera you are testing - "New" (with speeds marked as 1/60, 1/125, etc.), "Old" (with speeds like 1/50, 1/100) or "Log" (with speeds like 1/128, 1/512).

 - "New" range goes from 8s speed to 1/8000.
 - "Old" range goes from 1s to 1/1000.